mariuszkuswik/KCNA/README.md

 # Kubernetes
 ## Kubernetes Components Overview
 ### Service
-A static IP address and DNS name for a set of pods (persists an address even if a pod dies) and a load balancer A “service” can also mean a container that continuously runs.
+A static IP address and DNS name for a set of pods (persists an address even if a pod dies) and a load balancer.
+A “service” can also mean a container that continuously runs.

 Kubernetes Services has following **service types**:
 - ClusterIP - is the default service type for a K8 service.
 It is used for internal traffic.
 External traffic will not reach the service.
 Traffic will be randomly distributed to any targeted pods.
 **When to use ClusterIP**:
   - Debugging